-- Appoint licensed health care providers, either from the District or from other jurisdictions, as temporary agents of the District; provided, that such appointments are in effect solely for the duration of the public health emergency, without compensation and for the purpose of assisting the District in implementing the provisions of the District response plan and D.C.
+- Appoint licensed healthcare providers, either from the District or from other jurisdictions, as temporary agents of the District, provided that such appointments are in effect solely for the duration of the public health emergency, without compensation and for the purpose of assisting the District in implementing the provisions of the DRP and D.C.
 Official Code §§ 7-131 to -144;

-- Exempt licensed health care providers, either from the District or other jurisdictions, from civil liability for damages for any actions taken within the scope of the provider’s employment or voluntary service to implement the provisions of the DRP and D.C.
-Official Code 7-131 to -144, except in instances of gross negligence, solely for the duration of the public health emergency; and
+- Exempt licensed healthcare providers, either from the District or other jurisdictions, from civil liability for damages for any actions taken within the scope of the provider’s employment or voluntary service to implement the provisions of the DRP and D.C.
+Official Code §§ 7-131 to -144, (except in instances of gross negligence) for the duration of the public health emergency; and

-- Waive any licensing requirements, permits, or fees otherwise required by District law to allow health care providers from other jurisdictions to be appointed as temporary agents to respond to the public health emergency so long as the appointed temporary agents are licensed in their home jurisdictions in their fields of expertise.
+- Waive any licensing requirements, permits, or fees otherwise required by District law to allow healthcare providers licensed in their home jurisdiction in their fields of expertise to be appointed as temporary agents to respond to the public health emergency.

 See Appendix 2.0 for an example of a Public Health Emergency Declaration Rescission.